Janusz79/grimm-user-pic/README.md

 ## IMPORTANT
-I am still working on this, at this point to work properly the service use to upload the file must respond with the full url where the file is stored
+I am still working on this, at this point to work properly the service used to upload the file must respond with the full url where the file is stored

 ## Props